ir-trevi/TM-simulator/syntax.md

 ## Rule syntax
-The basic code unit in this simulator is represented by a tuple made of 5 elements as it follows:
+The basic code unit in this simulator is represented by a tuple made of 5 elements separated by comma and enclosed by brackets as it follows:
 ```
 (current state, current symbol, new state, new symbol, movement)
 ```